LibrePhotos/librephotos/apps/docs/_posts/installation/0000-01-04-manual_debian_install.md

 ./install-librephotos.sh
 ```

-Admin password will store in /tmp/ADMIN_PASS.
-After changing the photos directory, must edit one of the `/etc/nginx/nginx.conf` or `/etc/nginx/sites-available/librephotos`.
-There are four places `alias /var/lib/librephotos.
+After changing the photos directory, you must edit either `/etc/nginx/nginx.conf` or `/etc/nginx/sites-available/librephotos`.
+There are four places where you have to update the location.

-No cheking Apache or any other web server exsistense on system.
-Please adopt the script.
-Easiest way to remove all lines, releated with nginx, and create virtual host in Apache.

 ```
 nano /etc/librephotos/librephotos-backend.env